Ireland: Late antiquity and early medieval times

 The Scoti were Gaelic-speaking people from Ireland who settled in western Scotland in the 6th century or before.

 The earliest written records of Ireland come from classical Greco-Roman geographers.
 Ptolemy in his Almagest refers to Ireland as Mikra Brettania ("Little Britain"), in contrast to the larger island which he called Megale Brettania ("Great Britain").
 In his map of Ireland in his later work, Geography, Ptolemy refers to Ireland as Iouernia and to Great Britain as Albion.
 These names were likely to have been the local names for the islands at the time.
 The earlier names, in contrast, were likely to have been coined before direct contact with local peoples was made.

-The Romans referred to Ireland by this name too in its Latinised form, Hibernia, or Scotia.
+The Romans referred to Ireland by its Latinised name, Hibernia, and later also used the term Scotia.
 Ptolemy records 16 nations inhabiting every part of Ireland in 100 AD.
 The relationship between the Roman Empire and the kingdoms of ancient Ireland is unclear.
 However, finds of Roman coins have been made, for example at the Iron Age settlement of Freestone Hill near Gowran and Newgrange.

 Ireland continued as a patchwork of rival kingdoms; however, beginning in the 7th century, a concept of national kingship gradually became articulated through the concept of a High King of Ireland.
 Medieval Irish literature portrays an almost unbroken sequence of high kings stretching back thousands of years, but some modern historians believe the scheme was constructed in the 8th century to justify the status of powerful political groupings by projecting the origins of their rule into the remote past.

 All of the Irish kingdoms had their own kings but were nominally subject to the high king.
 The high king was drawn from the ranks of the provincial kings and ruled also the royal kingdom of Meath, with a ceremonial capital at the Hill of Tara.
 The concept did not become a political reality until the Viking Age and even then was not a consistent one.
 Ireland did have a culturally unifying rule of law: the early written judicial system, the Brehon Laws, administered by a professional class of jurists known as the brehons.

 The Chronicle of Ireland records that in 431, Bishop Palladius arrived in Ireland on a mission from Pope Celestine I to minister to the Irish "already believing in Christ".
 The same chronicle records that Saint Patrick, Ireland's best known patron saint, arrived the following year.
 There is continued debate over the missions of Palladius and Patrick, but the consensus is that they both took place and that the older druid tradition collapsed in the face of Christianity.
 Irish Christian scholars excelled in the study of Latin and Greek learning and Christian theology.
 In the monastic culture that followed the Christianisation of Ireland, Latin and Greek learning was preserved in Ireland during the Early Middle Ages in contrast to elsewhere in Western Europe, where the Dark Ages followed the Fall of the Western Roman Empire.